Diethyl phosphorochloridate

 Diethyl chlorophosphate is an organophosphorus compound with the formula (C2H5O)2P(O)Cl.
 As a reagent in organic synthesis, it is used to convert alcohols to the corresponding diethylphosphate esters.
-It is a colorless liquid with a fruity odor.
-It is a corrosive, and as a cholinesterase inhibitor, highly toxic through dermal absorption.
+It is a colorless liquid with a pleasant fruity (apple-like) odor.
+It is a corrosive, and, as a cholinesterase inhibitor, it is highly toxic through dermal absorption.
 The molecule is tetrahedral.

 Synthesis and reactions

 The compound is prepared by the chlorination of diethylphosphite with carbon tetrachloride (Atherton–Todd reaction).

 The compound is electrophilic.
 Controlled hydrolysis gives tetraethyl pyrophosphate.
 Alcohols react to give phosphate esters: